 The next important step is that in order to prevent the cheesecake from forming a crack, you do not open the oven once the cheesecake is baked, and don’t touch or jiggle the cheesecake, but let it cool very gently and slowly as the oven cools.

-The strawberry sauce is divine and simple to make but the cheesecake is so amazing that it can also stand completely on its own.
+The strawberry sauce is made using frozen strawberries and it is divine yet easy to make.
+If you prefer not to make the strawberry sauce, no worries!
+This cheesecake is so amazing that it can also stand completely on its own.

 New York Cheesecake with Strawberry Sauce

 - 7 oz.
 (200 g) graham crackers or whole grain cookies

 - 6 tablespoons (3 oz. or 90 g) butter

 - 1 ½ cups (300 g) granulated sugar

 - 2 egg yolks